Bringing Nature Home: The Importance Of Native Plants

-Professor of Entomology and Wildlife Ecology and Author of Bringing Nature Home, discusses the decline in pollinator populations, and what steps homeowners can take to save them.
+Doug Tallamy, Professor of Entomology and Wildlife Ecology and author of Bringing Nature Home, discusses the decline in pollinator populations, and what steps homeowners can take to save them.

 You will hear that it is because we had a drought, a cold spring or problems in Mexico where monarchs overwinter.
 But the real cause of the monarch’s decline is the loss of their only host plant, milkweeds.
 Every year there have been half as many Monarchs as the previous year.
 As of last winter, we have 3.6% of the population we had in the 70s.
 Weather fluctuations are not new.
 It is the tiny population of what they used to be that is new.

 That’s why the small habitat patches that do remain are not enough to sustain the populations of insects and other types of biodiversity.
 That’s one of the problems with the Endangered Species Act.
 We don’t do anything to help declining species until their populations are dangerously small."